muratk3n/thirdwave/en/tweets/2020/week17e.md

 ---

 Price is coming down fast for FCs.
-But I wouldnt worry abt bcz "[a]utomakers include three years of hydrogen fuel with the sale or lease of a vehicle".
+But I wouldnt worry abt price on consumer side too much bcz "[a]utomakers include ..  years of hydrogen fuel with the sale or lease of a vehicle".
 Nikola has a similar plan AFAIK

 [Link](https://cafcp.org/content/cost-refill)